 A picture of perfect symmetry, the Mysore Palace is an instance of the heights attained by Indian architecture.
-Also known as, the Ambavilas Palace, this monument attained its present form between AD1897 and AD1912.
+Also known as the Amba Vilas Palace, it is one of the most popular places to visit in the city of Mysore.
+This monument has gone through many changes since its initial construction.
+It was built several times during the rule of the royal family, the Maharajas of Mysore (the Wodeyars), but was destroyed several times over the centuries.
+The present palace was completed in 1912 and was built by the British architect, Henry Irwin.
 It is the official residence of the Wodeyar or Wadiyar dynasty and attracts upwards of 6 million visitors annually.

-The architectural style of the Mysore Palace is Indo-Saracenic and blends elements of Hindu, Mughal, Rajput, and Gothic architectural styles.
+The architectural style of the palace is Indo-Saracenic and blends elements of Hindu, Mughal, Rajput, and Gothic architectural styles.
 The three-story stone structure features marble domes, boasts a 145-foot five-story tower, and is surrounded by large gardens.

-The whole palace appears as a vision of endless light that dominates the dark landscape after sunset.
+When the palace is lit, the whole place appears as a vision of endless light that dominates the dark landscape after sunset.
 The vibe emanating from the lighted monument has been termed unworldly by certain observers.
 As one steps closer to the lighted monument, a fascinating wealth of detail emerges.
 Each point of light emerges as a sovereign entity, whereas, to the distant observer, the points of light merge to create a singular continuum of gorgeous illumination.

-The main hall of the Mysore Palace boasts a central glass dome embellished with intricate designs.
+The main durbar hall of the palace is beautiful and boasts a central glass dome embellished with intricate designs.
 The hall also features marble from Italy and chandeliers imported from Venice.
 Mural paintings featuring martial scenes distinguish the visual landscape of the main hall.

 3. The Courtyards